samrocketman/blog/README.md

 # Getting started with development

+#### Prerequisites

+The blog requires Node.js 5 and Ruby 2.2 to be installed.
+It's best to use [nvm][nvm] for Node and [rvm][rvm] for Ruby.

+Set up Node using `nvm`.

+    nvm install v5.0.0

+Set up `rvm`.

+    rvm install 2.2
+    #optionally install within a "blog" gemset
+    rvm use 2.2@blog --create

+Now when you open a new terminal be sure to execute the following commands before modifying the blog.

+    nvm install v5.0.0
+    rvm use 2.2@blog

+#### Install dependencies

 I have provided a handy `Makefile` to aide with development.
 Here's a summary of a few `make` commands I've provided for myself.